odinhg/Dentology-TDA-for-Dentists/README.md

 ---

+## Upcoming Features

+### Teeth Counting Pipeline

+We are currently developing the Teeth Counting Pipeline (TCP).
+TCP is a cutting-edge tool for counting the number of teeth in a patient's mouth.
+It uses Persistent Homology to analyze the topological features of the patient's dental X-ray image.
+The TCP will also be able to inform the dentist if the patient has any teeth at all, saving valuable time and resources in these cases.

+---

 ## Disclaimer
 This tool is intended for research purposes only and should not replace professional dental care.
 Please visit your dentist regularly.
 Also, happy 1st of April!